YagamiShadow/payloadtester_xss/README.md

 #### Pop-Under

 We create a pop-under where our javascript hook lives.
-A good introduction to what a pop-under is and the main development concepts behind it can be found at this [youtube video](https://www.youtube.com/watch?v=8UqHCrGdxOM).
+A pop-under uses two main concepts: It uses focus and blur javascript methods to move a pop-up in the background.

 Following payload works on the listed browsers if you allow popups for the side: